jeffreykegler/old_kollos/notes/misc/strand.md

     and we proceed as described in the section titled "Producing the ASF".

-* We then loop for as long as we can create double-active strands, by parsing the remaining input.
+* We then loop for as long as we can create bi-active strands, by parsing the remaining input.

     * We parse the remaining input to create a new strand.

-    * If this new strand is not double-active, we end the loop.
+    * If this new strand is not bi-active, we end the loop.

     * At this point,
-        we have a single-active left strand and a double-active strand.
+        we have a single-active forward-active strand
+        and a bi-active strand.

-    * We wind our two strands together, leaving a single-active left strand, and continue the loop.
+    * We wind our two strands together, leaving a single-active forward-active strand, and continue the loop.

-* On leaving the loop, we have two single-active strands, one left, one right.
+* On leaving the loop, we have two single-active strands, one forward-active, one reverse-active.
     We wind these two together to produce an inactive strand.
     Call this the "final strand".
     We proceed as described in the section titled